Kitty (actor)

-Raja Krishnamoorthy, popularly known as Kitty is an Indian director, screenwriter and actor, primarily working in the Tamil film industry with a few films in Telugu, Malayalam, and Hindi cinema.
-He has directed films like Dasarathan (1993).
-He made his acting debut in Mani Ratnam' s Nayakan, released in 1987.
+Raja Krishnamoorthy, popularly known as Kitty is an Indian director, screenwriter and actor, primarily working in the Tamil film industry.
+Notable also for his work in Telugu, Malayalam, and Hindi cinema, he directed the film Dasarathan (1993).
+He made his acting debut in Mani Ratnam's Nayakan, released in 1987.

 Early life

+He was born and brought up in Bombay (now Mumbai).
+He worked as Union General Secretary while studying college, his principal recommended him to pursue management course.
+He subsequently studied on Bajaj institute and become an HR.
+He then shifted to Chennai and worked as manager at Chola Hotel and was therefore known as "Chola" Krishnamurthy.
+He wrote short stories for Saavi magazine through which he gained friendship with Kamal Haasan and Mani Ratnam.
+He briefly worked as General Manager at Enfield which he quit to pursue acting as a career.
+Ratnam recommended Kitty to join as assistant director for Nayakan (1987) while also playing a small role in it.
+He played negative roles in Soora Samharam and Sathya both starring Haasan.

-He has done his Masters in Management Studies from Jamnalal Bajaj Institute of Management Studies, Mumbai, 1975.
+He has done his masters in management studies from Jamnalal Bajaj Institute of Management Studies, Mumbai, 1975.
 He started with Mukund Iron & Steel as Management Trainee and Personnel Officer; he was with ITC Welcome Group as Personnel Manager and Regional Personnel Manager, and subsequently, with Enfield India Limited as General Manager (Human Resources).
 Between June 2000 and March 2002, he worked actively with Polaris Software Lab Ltd., an organization of 2600 people, as consultant and President of Human Resources.
-From July 2002 till August 2005, he was leading the Consulting and training Division, as Principal Consultant - at ProLease India Pvt.
-Ltd., part of the Washington DC based Interpro Group.
+From July 2002 to August 2005, he was leading the Consulting and training Division, as Principal Consultant – at ProLease India Pvt.
+Ltd., part of the Washington DC–based Interpro Group.
 Currently, he heads the Consulting and Training Division and directs the HRD function at talent Maximus.
-Kitty was at one point the manager at Chola Sheraton, and was therefore known as "Chola" Krishnamurthy.
-He briefly worked as General Manager at Enfield which he quit to pursue acting as a career.

-Actor

-Kitty is known for his impressive performances in Kamal Haasan' s Soora Samhaaram (1988) and Sathya (1988), Rajinikanth' s Baashha (1995) and Mani Ratnam' s Bombay (1995).